 There was a wonderful website by Jeremy Broomfield with terrific worksheets on all the steps.
 Unfortunately, the website is no longer available.
-The link below is no longer functional, but I am leaving it as it.
+The link above is no longer functional, but I am leaving it as it.
 I am hopeful that one day it will return.

 Here are the step 4 worksheets from that site: